chayavogel/7-Noahide-Laws/README.md

-# Phase 2 Project Seven Noahide Laws Application
+# Phase 2 Project: Seven Noahide Laws Application

 This is an application for exploring the Seven Noahide laws.
 There are three pages: a homepage with some background information, a page with a list of the laws, and a page with further reading and resources.
 The user is also able to submit their own link to a webpage or website as a supplementary resource for other viewers to benefit from.